When I Look to the Sky

-"When I Look to the Sky" is a song by the American rock band Train, for their third studio album My Private Nation.
+"When I Look to the Sky" is a song by American rock band Train, released as the second single from their third studio album My Private Nation (2003).
 The song was featured in the trailer for the 2004 film Jersey Girl.

 Music video

 The music video portrays a relationship between the lead singer, Pat Monahan and his lover, Kiana Bessa.